Robert GODES

 reactants, and supplying valence or conduction band electrons.

-The following are descriptions of possible methods for achieving
+The following are descriptions of possible methods for

-quantum compression.
-The quantum compression method allows the
+achieving quantum compression.
+The quantum compression method

 [0066] The electrons provide ~511 KeV of mass.
-The required core
+The required

-neutron is at an extremely low energy level.
-The low energy
+neutron.
+The resulting neutron is at an extremely low energy

-level provides an extremely high cross section allowing neutrons
+level.
+The low energy level provides an extremely high cross

-to accumulate and eventually leading to beta decay resulting in
+section allowing neutrons to accumulate and eventually leading

-the formation of <4>He.
+to beta decay resulting in the formation of <4>He.

 [0067] The present invention can provide the additional energy